BroadbandForum/obbaa/docs/architecture/index.md

 The Aggregator component directs device administration requests from the NBI towards the Device Manager component where the Device Manager persists the information in the Device Admin Store.

-##### vAN Registry

-The BAA layer represents the managed device as a pAN where the pAN provides a common data model for each type of device.
-Included within the pAN data model is the data model that represents the pAN as a vAN.
-When deployed as a BAA Actuator, the BAA Layer simply uses the same vAN data model across all types of devices, requiring the Device Adapters to provide the adaptation of the device specific data modules into the pAN and its vAN.

-When deployed as a UAM, the vAN Registry component is used to represent the vAN in more complex implementations where the vAN data model is different than the data model that is represented in the NAI.
-In this scenario the vAN instance that is exposed via the NAI is different but correlated with the pAN instance exposed via the SAI.
-As such vAN Registry component is responsible for the management of vAN instances.

-When deployed as a UAM, the Aggregator component directs vAN requests from the NBI towards the vAN Registry component.
-Likewise, vAN notifications and events are directed by the Device Adapters to this component.

-On receiving requests from Aggregator component, the vAN Registry component does the following:

-1. Validates the semantics of the request

-2. Persists information in the AN Config Store

-3. Redirects the request to \"Engine\" for further processing

-On receiving abstracted notifications from lower layers, vAN Registry does the following:

-1. Updates the AN Config Store (if required)

-2. Forwards to the Aggregator Component

 ##### PMA Registry